microsoft/DiskANN/README.md

 		$nsg/tests/test_nsg_index gist.fvecs gist.100nngraph 150 70 gist.nsg

 For RAND4M and GAUSS5M, we build the kNN graph with Faiss for efficiency.
-Here, we use nn-descent to build the kNN Graph.
-If it cannot a good-quality graph (accuracy > 90%), you may turn to other solutions, such as Faiss or Efanna.

 		$nsg/tests/test_nsg_index rand4m.fvecs rand4m.200nngraph 400 200 rand4m.nsg
 		$nsg/tests/test_nsg_index gauss5m.fvecs gauss5m.200nngraph 500 200 gauss5m.nsg